GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 [![image](examples/alice-bob/ab.data.ttl.png)][file examples/alice-bob/ab.data.ttl.png]
 [file examples/alice-bob/ab.data.ttl.png]: examples/alice-bob/ab.data.ttl.png

-As before precise content of the graph is avaible in [ab.data.ttl](/kgm/sparql-example/ab.data.ttl) file.
+This is graph view on data from [ab.data.ttl] file.
 In plain english the KG tells us about Alice and Bob:

  - they are friends.
  - Alice lives in the location `ab:worcester` which is clearly [Worcester, MA](https://en.wikipedia.org/wiki/Worcester,_Massachusetts) based on provided county name and country code.